patch-technology/patch-node/README.md

 ### Run the specs

-Before running the tests, make sure you set the API key!
+Before running the tests, make sure you set the test API key! (please use test API keys and not production ones, they usually start with `key_test_`)

 ```
 $ export SANDBOX_API_KEY=<PATCH_API_KEY>